 Noru?
 The last sound seems strange and different...
 I perk my head up to the newcomer and emit the heaviest gasp that evening.

 "What are you talking about, idiot lady-killer?"
 The young man called 'Noru' frowns at his twin, who wears a blue-and-white ensemble; the difference to their personalities is evident with their clothes.

 In the newcomer's hand is an identical demon mask which he probably took off while running.
 "You know what I'm ta―" The newcomer's eyes drift upon me, kneeling on the floor.
 He examines me, blinking dubiously, and gazes back at 'Noru.'
 "You weren't―?"

 "Of course not, idiot."

-"Jin," 'Noru' drawls in warning, and 'Jin' slightly puts his arms up and palms forward.
+"Jin," Noru drawls in warning, and 'Jin' slightly puts his arms up and palms open.